-The Preferred by Nature Sustainability Framework can also be used as the basis to develop adapted and sector-specific standards, like in the case of this Standard for Sustainable Travel Activities.
+The Preferred by Nature Sustainability Framework can be applied as a single evaluation tool to all sectors and commodities and is suitable for both large and small companies truly committed to sustainable business practices.
+However, it can also be used as the basis to develop adapted and sector-specific standards, like in the case of this Standard for Sustainable Travel Activities.